bautiroalt/MCP-Server/README.md

 # NEW MCP Server - Unified Model Context Protocol Server

-A comprehensive, production-ready Model Context Protocol (MCP) server that combines the best features from both the `app` and `MCP SERVER` implementations.
+A comprehensive, production-ready Model Context Protocol (MCP) server that combines the best features from both the `app` and `MCP SERVER` implementations with **enhanced security, monitoring, and Docker support**.

 ## 🚀 Features